Living on Campus

 Your Housing Assignment

 One of the major areas of interest for new students is finding out where they will be living.
-In order to prepare for making your housing assignments in the summer, we ask that you complete the housing survey and selection form on Dickinson Gateway by June 3.
-If you have any questions about this form, or housing in general, please contact the Orientation office at 717-245-1555 or e-mail firstname.lastname@example.org.
+In order to prepare for making your housing assignments in the summer, we ask that you complete the housing survey and selection form that will be available on the Dickinson Gateway in May.
+If you have any questions about this form, or housing in general, please contact the Orientation office at 717-245-1555 or e-mail email@example.com.

 Once you have completed the housing survey, we will assign you a room and a roommate(s) in early August.
 When you receive your roommates' contact information, call them!
 Be sure to talk about what items each of you are bringing so you can make best use of the space in your room.
 We recommend not only focusing on social networking sites to learn about your new roommate.
 Take time to build a relationship outside of Facebook.
 When working with your roommates to determine what to bring, consider our Packing for College list.